Block and Dreeben Program & Philosophy

 Our purpose of education at the JCC’s Block and Dreeben School for Young Children is to develop young children’s minds, bodies and emotions, and to produce individuals who are self-directed, lifelong learners by:

 Each classroom serves as a laboratory for a growing child’s experiments in the mastery of new skills.
 Our program encourages active exploration of the environment, from the youngest child learning how to crawl across an open floor space to the oldest investigating the physics and chemistry of the world around him.
-We promote curiosity, individual interests, creativity, problem-solving, literacy and the development of self-esteem through play, the vehicle by which children learn and develop.
+We promote curiosity, individual interests, creativity, problem-solving, literacy, and the development of self-esteem through play, the vehicle by which children learn and develop.

-Practicing Judaism is part of daily life at the JCC.
-Our Judaic curriculum is based on exposing children to the warmth, beauty and richness of our Jewish heritage.
+Experiencing Judaism is part of daily life at the JCC.
+Our curriculum is based on exposing children to the warmth, beauty and richness of our Jewish heritage.
 Many basic values of Judaism are incorporated into our activities.
 The Jewish holidays with all their traditions are an integral and on-going part of our educational program.
-Special events and activities include the celebration of Jewish holidays, hands-on Holiday Experiences, resource visitors, field trips, cooking projects, music, songs and books.
+Kabbalat Shabbat is celebrated weekly.
+Special events and activities include the celebration of Jewish holidays, hands-on "Holiday Experiences", cooking projects, music, songs and books.

-The School for Young Children is directed by Alissa Levey Baugh, who earned a Master's Degree in Early Childhood Education from the University of Texas at San Antonio.
+Our program is directed by Alissa Levey Baugh, who holds a Master's Degree in Early Childhood Education from the University of Texas at San Antonio.
 She has been involved in early childhood education since 1972, and has been the school's director since 1989.
 Her experiences have included public and private schools as well as teaching at the college level.
-Alissa has presented numerous workshops at the local, state, and national levels.
-Alissa received the Director of the Year Award from the San Antonio Association for the Education of Young Children in the spring of 2000.
+Alissa has presented numerous workshops at local, state, and national levels.
+She received the Director of the Year Award from the San Antonio Association for the Education of Young Children in the spring of 2000.